kubeflow/website/content/docs/other-guides/multi-user-overview.md

   * Manage user access to namespace through k8s rbac policy.
 - Leverage Istio to control in-cluster traffic
   * By default requests to user workspaces are denied unless allowed by Istio Rbac
-- Leverage Identity-Aware Proxy and Istio to control traffic through ingress
+- Leverage Identity Provider and Istio to control traffic through ingress
-  * Identity user request through Identity-Aware Proxy.
+  * Identity user request through Identity Provider.
   * Istio then do rbac check on request target workspace and identity
 - Enable workspace access sharing & revoke
   * Workspace owners can share/revoke workspace access with other users through kubeflow UI